By USA Swimming | Thursday, April 2, 2020

 Kurt von Moltke – Semi-Independent A corporate lawyer with Jenner & Block LLP in Chicago, Kurt is co-chair of the firm’s Mergers and Acquisitions practice group.
 He has more than 30 years of experience in that specialty, as well as private equity transactions, corporate debt restructurings and workouts, corporate finance and securities transactions, and more.
 Often recognized as a Best Lawyer in America in the areas of Corporate Governance Law and Securities/Capital Markets Law, Kurt currently serves on the USA-S Nominating Committee and the National Board of Review.
 He was a member of the Northwestern University Men’s Varsity Swimming and Diving team from 1978-1982.

 Shannon Vreeland – Athlete Representative A native of Overland Park, Kansas, Shannon swam for the Kansas City Blazers, then at the University of Georgia from 2010-2014, in the 2012 Olympics, the 2013 and 2015 World Championships and the 2014 Pan Pacific Games.
-Currently finishing up her degree at Vanderbilt Law, Shannon will be working in Environmental Law at Alston and Bird after clerking on the 8th Circuit Court of Appeals in Kansas City.
+Shannon obtained her law degree at Vanderbilt University and is currently clerking on the 8th Circuit Court of Appeals in Kansas City before joining Alston and Bird.
 She is also a member of the USA Swimming National Board of Review.

-Mary Wallack – Semi-Independent A financial advisor since 1994, Mary is currently a Financial Consultant with Brown/Miller Wealth Management of Wells Fargo Advisors, LLC in Washington DC.
+Mary Wallack (Chair) – Semi-Independent A financial advisor since 1994, Mary is currently an advisor with Wells Fargo Advisors, LLC in Washington DC.
 For the past 18 years, Mary has been a member of U.S. Masters Swimming (Potomac Valley LMSC).
+From September 2009 to June 2019, Mary was a trustee of the Board of The Holton Arms School for Girls in Bethesda, Maryland, and during that time, she served as Treasurer and President of the Corporation.
 In addition to many civic and cultural involvements, Mary was a founder and officer (2004-2006) of All Star Aquatics in Bethesda, MD, served in multiple officer roles, including president, of the Country Club Swimming and Diving Association, and served as Chair (2005-2011) of the Swim and Dive Committee at the Congressional Country Club in Bethesda.

 For additional information contact: